By Lawrence Euteneier, Captain, Blind Fishing Boat.com

 Sailing blind is an amazing experience in that you depend on the wind in your face and the feel of the boat and tiller to navigate.
 Sure, countless electronic aids can be found on most larger sail boats, but for those purists who love to

 Author: Lawrence | Posted on 8.
-June 2010 at 16:18 pm | Filed in Marine Electronics, Media Reports and News Releases |
+June 2010 at 16:18 pm | Filed in Marine Electronics, Media Reports, Tournament Results |

 Hi Lawrence,